Nadaraya-Watson Type Estimator of the Transition Density Function for Diffusion Processes: Non-adaptive risk bounds

-{\bf Remarks:} \begin{enumerate} \item By Proposition \ref{control_bias_term_numerator_NW}, the bias-variance tradeoff is reached by (the risk bound on) $\widehat s_{\mathbf h,t}$ when $h_1$ and $h_2$ are of order $N^{-1/4}$, leading to a rate of order $N^{-1/2}$. \item Consider $\beta\in\mathbb N^*$, and assume that $K$ is a square-integrable, symmetric, kernel function such that
+\begin{remark} \white .\black \begin{enumerate} \item Since the control of the bias term in Proposition \ref{control_bias_term_numerator_NW} relies on the Kusuoka-Stroock bounds on $(t,x,y)\mapsto p_t(x,y)$ and its derivatives (see Kusuoka and Stroock (1985), Corollary 3.25), the constant $\mathfrak c_{\ref{control_bias_term_numerator_NW}}$ is quite difficult to evaluate. \item By Proposition \ref{control_bias_term_numerator_NW}, the bias-variance tradeoff is reached by (the risk bound on) $\widehat s_{\mathbf h,t}$ when $h_1$ and $h_2$ are of order $N^{-1/4}$, leading to a rate of order $N^{-1/2}$. \item Consider $\beta\in\mathbb N^*$, and assume that $K$ is a square-integrable, symmetric, kernel function such that

 and